Achieving CIS Security Controls 1 & 2 in Asset Management

 • Authorizing each device for connection and use by employees or other authorized parties only

-These protections should also detect anomalous traffic including encrypted communication channels that could indicate malware activity.
+These protections should also detect abnormal traffic, including encrypted communication channels that could indicate malware activity.
 The next step is encrypting data in motion across these communications links so they cannot be intercepted during transmission between different points on the network (like when entering via VPN.)
 Data at rest encryption deals with storage protection instead of transit security—preventing unauthorized access to data when it is sitting on a server.

 CIS Control 2: Inventory and Control of Software Assets

 In CIS Control 2, your company has to have an inventory and control of software assets.
-This basically means that you need to know what software licenses you have, how many computers are using these software licenses, and if there are any discrepancies between what is in your inventory versus with what is actually loaded on the computers.
-For example, if your inventory says that there are 10 licenses for software X, but only 8 copies of this software are installed on the computers, then you have 2 unaccounted-for copies of this software license.
-If you find these copies later on by chance, make sure they are accounted for in your asset management system.
+This means that you need to know what software licenses you have, how many computers are using these software licenses, and if there are any discrepancies between what is in your inventory and what is actually loaded on the computers.

 A solution like Asset Panda can help track what software is associated with the devices your company owns.
 This can also help identify when new licenses are needed, when you're overpaying for software, and how to ensure that all of your software users have the support they need.

 You'll also want to ensure accurate records surrounding who is allowed to use which programs and what devices (like laptops) those individuals will typically use each day while working remotely from different locations around the world.
-Tracking that equipment with an IT asset tracking tool can provide you a better understanding of who has what and where they're using it.
+Tracking that equipment with an IT asset tracking tool can provide you with a better understanding of who has what and where they're using it.

 How to Achieve CIS Control 2

 Additionally, you need to make sure that all software installed on your network is documented and known by IT staff.
 This includes identifying each piece of software along with its version number through asset inventory audits.
-If there are any discrepancies between what you have recorded versus what is actually installed, then this needs to be corrected immediately (i.e., if only one computer uses a particular license but it was not initially recorded).
-You must have clear instructions about how new equipment will be added to the list of existing equipment so that all licenses can be properly assigned to these new machines before they go into use - otherwise you run the risk of having additional licenses on the books that you do not know about and this can cause some serious problems in your organization.
+If there are any discrepancies between what you have recorded versus what is actually installed, then this needs to be corrected immediately (i.e., if only one computer uses a particular license, but it was not initially recorded).

 Conclusion

-Achieving CIS security controls 1 and 2 in asset management is a must for any company that needs to ensure the safety of their data.
-If you’re not sure where to start, don’t worry!
-From creating an accurate inventory of all hardware assets attached to the network to authorizing each device for connection and use by employees or other authorized parties only— and everything in-between— Asset Panda can help your organization achieve CIS Security levels based on your unique needs and security goals.
+From creating an accurate inventory of all hardware assets attached to the network to authorizing each device for connection and use by employees or other authorized parties only— and everything in between— Asset Panda can help your organization achieve CIS Security levels based on your unique needs and security goals.

 Learn more from an Asset Panda expert